This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• ¼ cup salted butter softened, plus 1 tablespoon more for greasing pan.
+• ¼ cup salted butter -softened to room temperature, plus 1 tablespoon more for greasing pan.

 • ¾ cup packed brown sugar